NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 Weapons will continue to change relatively slowly.
 Orange continues to be consistently better, but the s5 gold weapon is always a not-totally-terrible option, and can bring a much needed pen boost.
 Many players (including me) tend to just upgrade to each gold weapon in order after this point (s5 -> s15 -> s25 ...)

+Most gold weapons work in a class specific way by boosting a dps skill.
+If the dps skill is not the one you typically use, that is a good indication that it may not be reasonably good compared to orange.

-However, if you are very highly built eidolon archive wise, be careful of overcapping on crit damage!
+However, if you are very highly built eidolon archive wise, be careful of overcapping on crit damage (which the orange weapons give)!
 You may only use as much crit damage as you have cap, and orange weapons are great primarily because of their CDMG to bosses (which counts towards the cap).

 **Top Armor**